 More stress, suffering for migrants as lockdown is extended

-New Delhi, Apr 16: Days after Prime Minister Narendra Modi extended the nationwide lockdown till May 3, several migrants were seen expressing their distress and they could not go back to their native places.
+New Delhi, Apr 16: Days after Prime Minister Narendra Modi extended the nationwide lockdown till May 3, several migrants were seen expressing their distress as they could not go back to their native places.

 As many as 1,100 migrant workers came out on the roads in Mumbai and Odisha wanting to return home.
 Similar protests were seen taking place in other parts of India, where the workers sought permission to head back to their respective villages.

 The stranded workers in Punjab, Telangana, Haryana and Odisha, had reportedly said that they would start walking back home shortly as the ration they have received is about to be exhausted and they do not have any money left.